aws-powertools/powertools-lambda-typescript/packages/commons/README.md

-# AWS Lambda Powertools (TypeScript)
+# AWS Lambda Powertools for TypeScript

 | ⚠️ **WARNING: Do not use this library in production** ⚠️                                                                                                                                                                                                                                                                                                                                             |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | AWS Lambda Powertools for TypeScript is currently released as a beta developer preview and is intended strictly for feedback purposes only.  <br/>This version is not stable, and significant breaking changes might incur as part of the upcoming [production-ready release](https://github.com/awslabs/aws-lambda-powertools-typescript/milestone/2).                                              |_

 A suite of TypeScript utilities for AWS Lambda functions to ease adopting best practices such as tracing, structured logging, custom metrics, and more.
-(AWS Lambda Powertools [Python](https://github.com/awslabs/aws-lambda-powertools-python) and [Java](https://github.com/awslabs/aws-lambda-powertools-java) are also available).
+(AWS Lambda Powertools for [Python](https://github.com/awslabs/aws-lambda-powertools-python) and AWS Lambda Powertools for [Java](https://github.com/awslabs/aws-lambda-powertools-java) are also available).

 **[📜 Documentation](https://awslabs.github.io/aws-lambda-powertools-typescript/)** | **[NPM](https://www.npmjs.com/org/aws-lambda-powertools)** | **[Roadmap](https://github.com/awslabs/aws-lambda-powertools-roadmap/projects/1)** | **[Examples](https://github.com/awslabs/aws-lambda-powertools-typescript/tree/main/examples/cdk)**